tawawhite/vast/doc/cli/vast-start.md

 background, and can be interacted with using the `vast import` and `vast export` commands (among others).
 To gracefully stop the node, `vast stop` can be used.

+VAST can also be used without a central node running by passing the `--node` / `-N` flag to commands interacting with the node.
+This is useful mostly for quick experiments.

 Further information on getting started with using VAST can be found on [docs.tenzir.com](https://docs.tenzir.com/vast/quick-start/introduction).